Rx (Medicate): Commercial performance and recognition

 In the band's native Canada, "Rx (Medicate)" spent five weeks on the Billboard Canadian Hot 100 chart, peaking at number 86, and reached number four on the Canada Rock airplay chart.
 In the United States, the single debuted at number 32 on the Billboard US Mainstream Rock chart in August 2017.
 In its tenth week, the single peaked at number one, where it stayed for six consecutive weeks.
 This made it Theory of a Deadman's third song, following "Bad Girlfriend" and "Lowlife", to top this particular chart.
 Although it did not appear on the Billboard Hot 100, the song peaked at number 10 on the Bubbling Under Hot 100 chart, and climbed to number four on both the Hot Rock Songs chart and Rock Digital Songs chart.
 On the Rock Airplay chart, "Rx (Medicate)" peaked at number eight and reached number 28 in its seventh week on the Alternative Songs chart.
 The song appeared on the Billboard Year-End charts for Hot Rock Songs and Mainstream Rock at the end of 2017, reaching positions 27 and 25, respectively.

-The single was certified 2× platinum by Music Canada in 2021 and 3× platinum by the Recording Industry Association of America in 2022.
+The single was certified 2× platinum by Music Canada in 2021, 3× platinum by the Recording Industry Association of America in 2022, and gold by Recorded Music NZ in 2024.
 "Rx (Medicate)" earned Theory of a Deadman a "No. 1 Song Award" from the Society of Composers, Authors and Music Publishers of Canada (SOCAN) and was nominated for "Rock Song of the Year" at the 2018 iHeartRadio Music Awards, losing to Foo Fighters' "Run".